Monitoring Private Endpoints and APIs

-Uptime monitoring services usually make requests to your endpoints from different probes (or locations) around the world.
+Uptime monitoring services usually make requests to your endpoints from different locations around the world.
 This works great until you need to monitor an endpoint that is only accessible within a private network.
-For example, a private network for your office, university intranet, or datacenter.

 Ideally you don’t want to open ports to the public internet or open a tunnel to your private network.
-That’s why we’ve put together this guide to propose a simpler approach that keeps you in control of what’s deployed within your infrastructure.
+That’s why we’ve put together this guide with a simple approach that keeps you in control of what’s deployed within your infrastructure.

 For this we’ll need: